Donna Jean Christianson

 Donna Jean Christianson (née Andrae; October 17, 1931 – May 11, 2015) was an American politician, farmer and homemaker.

 Born in Pekin, Illinois to Wilbert and Viola (née Strope) Andrae, she was a potato farmer, billing agent, and homemaker in Halstad, Minnesota.
+She married Marvin Christianson in February 1950.
 Her husband Marvin served in the Minnesota House of Representatives from 1967 until his death in 1969 from cancer.
 Christianson was elected in a special election succeeding her husband in the Minnesota House of Representatives.
 Christianson was a Democrat.

-Christianson died of cancer and had lived in Fairmont, Minnesota.
+Christianson died of cancer on May 11, 2015 and had lived in Fairmont, Minnesota.
 Her funeral was held at Grace Lutheran Church, Fairmont, and she was buried in Halstad.